Contraceptive vaginal ring

 - The ring doesn’t protect against STIs.

-- A slightly higher risk (in comparison with the pill) of serious side effects such as blood clots.
+- You have a slightly higher risk of serious side effects such as blood clots.

 - If you don’t like touching your vagina, the ring may not be the right choice for you.